-CTEP typically partners with non-profits, libraries, community centers, and other organizations who serve any or all of our target populations: New Americans, low-income families, and individuals with disabilities.
-Current partners include St. Paul, Hennepin and Ramsey Country Public Library systems, workforce development nonprofits, youthwork and digital storytelling programs, and various adult basic education consortiums.
-We do not traditionally partner with for-profit organizations or schools.
+CTEP partners with non-profits, libraries, community centers, and other organizations who serve our target populations: New Americans, low-income families, and individuals with disabilities.
 The ideal partner either already has technology literacy programming or aspires to build technology literacy programming that could be led or expanded by a CTEP member.

 Is National Service more like employment or volunteering?

 National Service is different from both employment and volunteering.
 CTEP members receive a biweekly living allowance from the CTEP program, but this is not classified as wages for employment, and National Service is not meant to compete with the job market.
-A CTEP member's work should supplement the work that site employees do rather than replacing or duplicating employee responsibilities.
+A CTEP member's work should supplement the work that site employees do, rather than replacing or duplicating employee responsibilities.
 The CTEP program is designed to support the work that community partners are already doing and leave a lasting impact through capacity building; it is expected that CTEP will not be a long term staffing solution, and CTEP members will train staff in how to take over for them when they leave.
-Refer to the instructions for more information about the uniqueness of National Service.

 What responsibilities does SPNN have in this partnership?

 SPNN is the primary contact between the CTEP program and the AmeriCorps.
-SPNN takes a lead role in recruiting, ensures that members complete background checks, and holds the first interview with each candidate.
-SPNN sets the format for member reporting and timesheets, and provides accounting advice.
+SPNN assists in recruiting, ensures that members complete background checks, and holds the first interview with each candidate.
+SPNN sets the format for member reporting and timesheets.
 SPNN supplies the member’s living allowance, health insurance, and workers’ compensation.
-Disputes, performance issues, and so on are handled jointly by the site supervisor and SPNN.
+Disputes, performance issues, and so on are handled jointly by the site and SPNN.